-In view of the foregoing functional abnormalities in ME/CFS mitochondria, we tested the key elevated parameters (Figure 4) for correlation with disease severity as assessed by the Richardson and Lidbury Weighted Standing Test [22].
+In view of the foregoing functional abnormalities in ME/CFS mitochondria, we tested the key elevated parameters (Figure 5) for correlation with disease severity as assessed by the Richardson and Lidbury Weighted Standing Test [22].
 We found that all were correlated with the clinical outcomes.
 This provides strong evidence for the idea that the mitochondrial abnormalities we found are clinically relevant.

-Figure 4: The respiratory shift in ME/CFS lymphoblasts is correlated with disease severity.
+Figure 5: The respiratory shift in ME/CFS lymphoblasts is correlated with disease severity.

-ATP synthesis as a percentage of basal respiration and the elevated proton leak, maximum, nonmitochondrial and Complex I OCRs correlate with WST score, a measure of disease severity in which lower values indicate more severe clinical presentation (Pearson correlation with indicated significance) (ME/CFS n=48, control n=17).
-Patients whose illness was so severe as to preclude them taking the test were assigned a score of zero.
+ATP synthesis as a percentage of basal respiration and the elevated proton leak, maximum, nonmitochondrial and Complex I OCRs correlate with WST score, a measure of disease severity in which lower values indicate more severe clinical presentation (Pearson correlation with indicated significance) (ME/CFS n=45, control n=17).
+Patients whose illness was so severe as to preclude them taking the test were not included.
 Lines fitted by linear least squares.
+Outliers falling outside 95% confidence limits were excluded.

-3.5 Mitochondrial genome copy number and mass per cell are unchanged in ME/CFS lymphoblasts, but mitochondrial membrane potential is elevated
+3.5 Mitochondrial genome copy number and mass per cell are unchanged in ME/CFS lymphoblasts, but mitochondrial membrane potential is lowered.

-Mitochondrial mass as a measure refers to total mitochondrial membrane within the cell's dynamic network of mitochondria [29], whilst membrane potential is the charge gradient across the inner mitochondrial membrane - which constitutes part of the total PMF, driving ATP synthesis by Complex V (ATP synthase).
+Mitochondrial mass as a measure refers to total inner mitochondrial membrane within the cell's dynamic network of mitochondria [29], whilst membrane potential is the charge gradient across the inner mitochondrial membrane - which constitutes part of the total PMF, driving ATP synthesis by Complex V (ATP synthase).
 Since the expression of mitochondrial proteins is upregulated in ME/CFS lymphoblasts, it was possible that this would be reflected in an increase in the total cellular mitochondrial content.
-To assess this, we have assayed both the mitochondrial genome content relative to the nuclear genome, as well as the mitochondrial membrane "mass" per cell and observed no differences between ME/CFS and control lymphoblasts (Figure 5A).
-This suggests that the ME/CFS mitochondria contain a higher concentration of mitochondrial respiratory proteins than control cells.
+To assess this, we have assayed both the mitochondrial genome content relative to the nuclear genome, as well as the mitochondrial membrane "mass" per cell and observed no differences between ME/CFS and control lymphoblasts (Figure 6A, Figure S9 Panel 1A).
+This suggests that the ME/CFS mitochondria contain a higher concentration of mitochondrial respiratory proteins than the control cells.

-The inefficiency of ATP synthesis by Complex V means that basal respiration rates by ME/CFS mitochondria would also be reduced, were it not for the compensatory upregulation of their respiratory complex levels.
-This allows them to maintain normal ATP synthesis rates and, as observed, is accompanied by increased respiratory capacity of the electron transport chain (mostly Complex I activity).
-This would result in excess proton pumping capacity relative to the combined requirements of ATP synthesis by Complex V and the "proton leak".
-The expected outcome of this elevated spare respiratory capacity would be an elevated mitochondrial membrane potential in ME/CFS cells, which we have confirmed by examining the ratio of MitoTracker® Red to MitoTracker® Green fluorescence in ME/CFS lymphoblasts (Figure 5B).
+The inefficiency of ATP synthesis by Complex V means that basal respiration rates by ME/CFS lymphoblast mitochondria would also be reduced, were it not for the compensatory upregulation of their respiratory complex levels.
+This allows them to maintain normal ATP synthesis rates and, as observed, is accompanied by increased respiratory

-Figure 5: Mitochondrial genome copy number and mass per cell are unchanged in ME/CFS lymphoblasts, but mitochondrial membrane potential is elevated.
+Figure 6: Mitochondrial genome copy number and mass per cell are unchanged in ME/CFS lymphoblasts, but mitochondrial membrane potential is lowered.

 Error bars represent standard errors of the mean.
-(A) Mitochondrial mass (background-subtracted MitoTracker Green fluorescence normalized to an internal control cell line) and genome copy number (qPCR of two mitochondrial genes, mtND1 and mtND4, relative to nuclear β -microglobulin gene) are unchanged in ME/CFS lymphoblasts (independent t-test).
+(A) Mitochondrial mass (background-subtracted Mitotracker Green fluorescence normalized to an internal control cell line) and genome copy number (qPCR of two mitochondrial genes, mtND1 and mtND4, relative to nuclear $\beta$ -microglobulin gene) are unchanged in ME/CFS lymphoblasts (independent t-test).
 Each ME/CFS (n=50) and control cell line (n=22) was assayed in duplicate within each of at least three independent experiments.
-(B) Mitochondrial membrane potential is significantly elevated in ME/CFS lymphoblasts (independent t-test).
-The relative mitochondrial membrane potential ($\Delta\psi_m$) was measured in lymphoblasts from ME/CFS and control individuals (ratio of MitoTracker® Red CMXRos ($\Delta\psi_m$ -dependent) to MitoTracker® Green (mitochondrial mass-dependent) fluorescence, normalized to an internal control cell line).
+(B) Mitochondrial membrane potential is significantly reduced in ME/CFS lymphoblasts (independent t-test).
+The relative mitochondrial membrane potential ( $\Delta\psi_m$ ) was measured in lymphoblasts from ME/CFS and control individuals (ratio of MitoTracker® Red CMXRos ( $\Delta\psi_m$ -dependent) to MitoTracker® Green (mitochondrial mass-dependent) fluorescence, normalized to an internal control cell line).
 Each ME/CFS (n=50) and control (n=22) cell line was assayed in duplicate within each of at least three independent experiments.